 - Reward redemption rules.
 Some credit card rewards programs require you to wait until you accrue more points and others limit your rewards to gift cards or to flights on specific airlines.
 If you are looking for airline miles, make sure the airlines you use are covered by each rewards program.
 Make sure you have enough time to cash in your points before your next vacation if you want to use points for a hotel room.

 - Compare your spending with the rewards.
 The number of points you need for a free flight vary by rewards program, so try to find the program that earns you the most points for the least amount of money or that allows you to convert points to airline miles at a low rate.

 - Check the dates.
 Make sure your points or miles won't expire before you can use them.
 Some rewards programs don't have an expiration date at all.
 Also, see if your airline miles are subject to blackout dates.
 If you plan on traveling at a popular time, you want to make sure you can use your points.

-If you've decided that a credit card with miles promotions that you can use for airline tickets, hotels or merchandise is best for you, compare the points and miles credit card offers on this page to find the credit card that matches your needs.
+If you've decided that a credit card with miles promotions that you can use for airline tickets, hotels or merchandise is best for you, compare the points and miles credit card offers on this page to find the credit or charge card that matches your needs.